TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 The only people who exaggerate injuries more than soccer players trying to get a free-kick are insurance fraudsters.
 This dishonesty carries hefty consequences like fines, criminal charges, and potential imprisonment.

-Plus, it undermines the trust-based insurance system, increasing premiums for all policyholders.
+Additionally, it undermines the trust-based system the South African insurance industry operates on, leading to increased premiums for all policyholders.

 So, let’s leave the acting and pretending to your favourite football player.
 You’ll never regret playing by the rules, especially if it means avoiding claim denials, policy cancellations, and legal action.